Annie Mae Pelzer Hill -- Bowman

 BOWMAN -- The funeral service for Mother Annie Mae Pelzer Hill will be held at 1 p.m.
 Sunday, Nov.
-14, 2021, at Bowman Temple COGIC 315 Bowman Ave., Bowman, SC 29018.
-The interment will be at the Bowman Temple COGIC Cemetery.
+14, 2021, at Bowman Temple COGIC, 315 Bowman Ave., Bowman, SC 29018.
+The interment will be in Bowman Temple COGIC Cemetery.

 Post a comment as